johnsoga/macOS-Cybersecurity-Handbook/README.md

     * i.e anything downloaded from the App Store or in general from a third party that is validly signed by Apple
 * Enable stealth mode

-Apple offers a bit more detail about these options [here](https://support.apple.com/en-us/HT201642)
+Apple offers a bit more detail about these options [here](https://support.apple.com/en-us/HT201642).
+Apple also publishes a list of ports used by macOS [here](https://support.apple.com/en-us/HT202944)

 TODO
 - [ ] Firewall: [ref1](https://support.apple.com/en-us/HT201642)